 Get exclusive member benefits & effect social change.
 Join Today

-Most affected infants have nerve damage starting in utero, with symptoms appearing at 12 weeks to 24 weeks gestation.
-Progression is quick and the child will typically pass away by four or five years old.
+Most affected infants have nerve damage starting in utero (before birth), with symptoms appearing from age 3 to 6 months, in most cases.
+Progression is rapid, and the child will typically pass away by 4 or 5 years old.

 Symptoms of Tay-Sachs in infants include: